Content

 It’s best to keep minoxidil in a room-temperature environment away from excess heat and moisture.
 So don’t put it in your shower, where it’ll frequently get warm and wet.

 Also, keep minoxidil out of reach of children and pets.
-Consider putting it on a dresser or medicine cabinet, far out of reach or sight.
+Consider putting it on a dresser or medicine cabinet, far out of reach and sight.

 Finasteride is another FDA-approved hair loss treatment sold under the brand name Propecia®.

-Unlike minoxidil, finasteride stops your body from converting testosterone to DHT, the androgen that causes male pattern baldness.
-(You can check out our guide to DHT and male pattern hair loss for more details on how DHT affects hair follicles.)
+Unlike minoxidil, finasteride stops your body from converting testosterone into DHT (dihydrotestosterone), the androgen (male sex hormone) that causes male pattern baldness.

 For this reason, finasteride is fantastic for treating male pattern hair loss.

-In one study, researchers found that finasteride and minoxidil were more likely to produce improvements when they were used together than when either medication was used on its own.
+In one study, researchers found that finasteride and minoxidil were more likely to produce improvements when used together than when either medication was used on its own.

 Out of 428 participants, 59 percent of men with pattern hair loss who used minoxidil on its own and 80.5 percent who used finasteride showed improvements after 12 months.